apfleegor/hurricane-paths/README.md

 ## Usage

 In order to reproduce the website, download the font [Nosifer-Regular](font/Nosifer-Regular.ttf).
+Also, in order to avoid errors in compilation, the html file has to be run through a live server.

 ## Data Cleaning